1955 London Trophy

-The 3rd London Trophy was a motor race, run to Formula One rules, held on 30 July 1955 at Crystal Palace Circuit, London.
+The 3rd London Trophy (International Trophy) was a motor race, run to Formula One rules, held on 30 July 1955 at Crystal Palace Circuit, London.
 The race was run over two heats of 10 laps and a final of 15 laps, and was won by British driver Mike Hawthorn in a Maserati 250F.
 Hawthorn started from pole position in Heat 1 and set fastest lap in the heat, and also in the final.
 Vanwall driver Harry Schell started from pole position in Heat 2 and set fastest lap in that heat.
 Schell was second in the final and Roy Salvadori in a Maserati 250F was third.

-Despite most Internet sources describing this race as the London Trophy, it really should be called the International Trophy (not to be confused with the BRDC International Trophy).
-The actual London Trophy was a Formula Libre race also held at Crystal Palace on 30 May 1955 and was won by Peter Collins in a Maserati 250F.